top of page

 If you're struggling with syntax of the API call to replicate what you're doing in the UI, go here.

-Once you have the dropdown click shift, which will give you the PIQL syntax being used in the UI, you can use this in your API call.
+Once you have the dropdown click shift, which will give you the PIQL syntax being used in the UI, you can use this to help create your API calls.

 Explore the Operations for LOGS API, lots of things we can do here, enjoy!